Tearing during birth

 During the second stage of labour, the baby’s head descends into the vagina and moves down onto the perineum.
 The perineal skin (the area between your vagina and anus) must thin and stretch over your baby’s head.

-As the baby’s head begins to crown, the labia and vaginal opening begins to bulge and stretch around the head.
+As the baby’s head begins to crown, the labia and vaginal opening begin to bulge and stretch around the head.
 If the skin and perineum have not stretched sufficiently then a tear can happen.

 Factors that increase the likelihood of tearing are: